moneydevkit/mdk-checkout/README.md

 Money Dev Kit checkout library for embedding Lightning-powered payments inside Next.js (App Router) apps.

-It spins up a serverless Lightning node on demand, so invoices are created and settled just in time.
-Funds stay under your control the entire way.
-MoneyDevKit.com never takes custody of your sats or dollars.

 ## Setup
 1. **Create a Money Dev Kit account** at [moneydevkit.com](https://moneydevkit.com) and grab your `api_key`, `webhook_key`, and mnemonic.
 2. **Install the SDK** in your project: